tripti-45/SOC-Threat-Hunting-Hawkeye/investigation-report.md

 A network traffic capture was analyzed to investigate a suspected credential theft incident.
 The investigation confirmed that a machine (`BEIJING-5CD1-PC`, IP: `10.4.10.132`) was compromised via a phishing email leading to the download and execution of the **HawkEye Keylogger – Reborn v9** malware.

-The malware silently harvested browser-stored credentials and transmitted them to an attacker-controlled SMTP server (`macwinlogistics.in`) every 10 minutes.
+The malware silently stored credentials and transmitted them to an attacker-controlled SMTP server (`macwinlogistics.in`) every 10 minutes.
 Stolen credentials included banking login details for Bank of America.

 ---